 |Subscribe | What is RSS|

-Visitors are encouraged to stop by park visitor centers for more opportunities to learn about Shenandoah’s wilderness through exhibits and films.
-The new highly interactive exhibit at Byrd Visitor Center, “Within a Day’s Drive of Millions,” tells the story of Shenandoah’s establishment including the significance of wilderness designation.
-Visitors can explore the history and meaning of wilderness through a computer touch screen exhibit, “The Spirit of Wilderness.”
-A newly released film narrated by Christopher Reeves, American Values: American Wilderness, will be available for viewing on request.
+Visitors are encouraged to stop by Park visitor centers for more opportunities to learn about Shenandoah’s Wilderness through exhibits.
+The interactive exhibit at Byrd Visitor Center, “Within a Day’s Drive of Millions,” tells the story of Shenandoah’s establishment, including the significance of Wilderness designation.
+At the Dickey Ridge Visitor Center, visitors can explore the interactive exhibit that provides an excellent orientation to Shenandoah, including a look at Wilderness in Shenandoah.

-Shenandoah’s wilderness was designated by Congress in October 1976.
-Forty percent of the park, almost 80,000 acres, is wilderness and represents one of the largest wilderness areas in the eastern United States.
-Areas preserved as wilderness provide sanctuaries for human recreation, habitat for wildlife, sites for research, and reservoirs for clean, free-flowing water.
+Shenandoah’s Wilderness was designated by Congress on October 20, 1976.
+Forty percent of the park, almost 80,000 acres, is Wilderness and represents one of the largest Wilderness areas in the eastern United States.
+Areas preserved as Wilderness provide sanctuaries for human recreation, habitat for wildlife, sites for research, and reservoirs for clean, free-flowing water.
 Wilderness areas have been designated on public land across the United States.
-Today more than 106 million acres of public land are protected in the National Wilderness Preservation System.
+Today more than 109 million acres of public land are protected in the National Wilderness Preservation System.